RSM-METROWEST

 Instructor: Lawyer Times

-Classes will meet on Fridays for 30 weeks starting on October 3rd, and ending on May 29th.
+Classes will meet on Fridays for 30 weeks starting on October 2nd.

 Fridays: 6:15 PM – 7:15 PM